TriDF: Triplane-Accelerated Density Fields for Few-Shot Remote Sensing Novel View Synthesis: Experiments

+For 3DGS-based few-shot methods, although FSGS and CoR-GS perform well overall, the proposed TriDF still demonstrates clear advantages, achieving improvements of 7.4\% in PSNR and 3.4\% in SSIM.
+In terms of perceptual quality, TriDF performs comparably to CoR-GS.
+From the rendered novel views in Fig.~\ref{fig:vis_result}, we notice that FSGS and CoR-GS exhibit visible distortions at the boundaries of the scenes.
+This occurs because 3DGS represents scenes explicitly through point clouds; regions not covered by the input viewpoints remain empty in the point cloud, leading to poor extrapolation ability.
+In contrast, implicit representations can leverage scene continuity to infer reasonable structures in adjacent regions.
+And our proposed method successfully addresses the typical degradation issues in few-shot rendering and achieves superior rendering quality, which accurately reconstructs intricate scene geometry.

+We visualize local details and depth maps of the synthesized novel views in Fig.~\ref{fig:detailed-result}.
+Our method reconstructs significantly better building geometry, such as architectural edges and corners, whereas CoR-GS produces depth maps with substantial noise and discontinuities, revealing the limitations of 3DGS-based methods in accurately representing scene geometry.
+The other methods also exhibit varying degrees of distortion in their depth maps, making it difficult for them to accurately recover the scene geometry.

-To evaluate model efficiency, we analyzed both the average training time per scene and model initialization costs across different methods.
+To evaluate model efficiency, we analyzed both the average training time per scene and rendering speed across different methods.
 As presented in Table \ref{tab:result_comparison}, our approach demonstrates competitive training efficiency.
 While 3DGS and DSNeRF require structure from motion for sparse point cloud estimation (a process taking merely 2 seconds with limited input views), our method necessitates additional stereo-matching and point cloud fusion steps.
 Nevertheless, the entire initialization process requires only 18 seconds, which is negligible compared to the overall training process.
 Although ImMPI exhibits competitive performance in both training efficiency and rendering quality, its rapid convergence relies on cross-scene initialization, which demands substantial pre-training time.
 Compared to existing state-of-the-art few-shot NeRF methods, our fully trained model reduces reconstruction time from several hours to 14 minutes.
-Furthermore, our early version utilizing only 10,000 iterations, TriDF-10k, achieves comparable rendering quality in just 5 minutes, demonstrating significant potential for real-world applications.
+Furthermore, our early version, TriDF-10k, which utilizes only 10,000 iterations, achieves comparable rendering quality in just 5 minutes, demonstrating significant potential for real-world applications.

+We also compare with 3DGS-based methods in training efficiency.
+FSGS is slower due to the additional regularization it introduces, while CoR-GS requires jointly training two Gaussian fields, resulting in higher memory consumption.
+Our method achieves a balanced trade-off between training time and memory usage.
+However, our rendering speed still lags far behind 3DGS-based methods designed specifically for real-time rendering.